unknowntrojan/dearrowdiscordbot/README.md

 # DeArrow Discord Bot

-This discord bot uses the DeArrow API to de-clickbait YouTube videos sent in discord chats.
+This Discord bot uses the DeArrow API to de-clickbait YouTube videos sent in Discord chats.

 ## Example